Langres Cheese vs Tête de Moine Cheese

 Tête de Moine, meaning "monk’s head," is a Swiss cheese made from cow's milk.
 It is traditionally shaved into rosette-shaped slices using a girolle.
 The cheese has a firm texture and a rich, creamy flavor with a slightly tangy and nutty undertone, ideal for elegant cheese platters.

-Langres Cheese comes from France.
-Tête de Moine Cheese originated from Switzerland.
+• Origin: Langres Cheese (France), Tête de Moine Cheese (Switzerland)

 Langres Cheese Tête de Moine Cheese